sevocrear/YOLOv3-Car-Accident-Detection/README.md

-# Implementing YOLO technique in order to detect car accidents
+# Implementing YOLO technique in order to detect car accidents and to Detect an invasion of private territory

 In this repository you could find 3 scripts in order to implement YOLOv3 algorithm on videos, images and camera.